 This really depends on what you want to see on your trip and the number of things to do in Bolivia on your itinerary.
 Comfortably, you want at least 7 days, though I would try to visit for 10/12 days to get a real grasp on what the country has to offer.

 I recommend either May or October, which are the tail ends of dry seasons.
 The weather is more comfortable and there will be less tourists to compete with than during the summer months.

 Where Should I Stay in Bolivia?

 Situated in Sucre, Mi Pueblo Samary Hotel is a quirky boutique offering in Bolivia, with eccentric rooms that are decorated to perfection.
 The hotel sits inside a colonial-style building and features dark wood accents and hand-crafted accessories.

 If you’re looking for somewhere to stay in La Paz, look no further than the 5* Ritz Apart Hotel – a budget-friendly luxury hotel in Bolivia.
 Rooms are spacious, with kitchenettes and living areas in each suite, and decorated in a simple but stylish design.

 - Lake Titicaca Catamaran Tour

 - La Paz Cable Car with Food Tasting

 Looking for more South America travel inspiration?
 Check out our series of South America Travel Guides.

-Inspired by the list?
+Inspired?
 Read this guide to expat life in Bolivia.